Mysticwaan/Home-SOC-in-Azure/README.md

 - **Microsoft Sentinel** can serve as a full SIEM solution with log ingestion, enrichment, alerting, and visualization.
 - **KQL (Kusto Query Language)** is powerful for filtering and analyzing security data.
 - **Geolocation enrichment** provides critical insight into attacker origins and behaviors.

 ---

-## ⚠️ Disclaimer

-This lab is for **educational and research purposes only**.
-Never expose production systems to the internet without protection.
-Use test credentials only, and regularly audit your Azure usage and billing.

----